SumayyaPanju/GravityGym/testing.md

 8. [Unsolved Bugs](#unsolved-bugs)

 ## Code Validation
 Code is validated for each page to identify any major problems with the code.
 For HTML, the recommended [HTML W3C Validator](https://validator.w3.org/) is used.
 For CSS, the recommended [CSS Jigsaw Validator](https://jigsaw.w3.org/css-validator/) is used.
 For JS, [JS Hint](https://jshint.com/) is used.

 [BACK TO TOP](#table-of-contents)

 ### HTML

-#### HTML Validator - without changes made
+#### HTML Validator - before changes made
 The table below shows the screenshots of the error and warning messages from the HTML Validator before any changes are made

 | Page                       | Screenshot                                                                 | Notes                                                                                                                                                                                                                                          |